 A MP has visited the UK headquarters of a global hardware manufacturer to discuss the implications of Brexit and hear about the firm’s plans for the future.

 Coventry South MP Jim Cunningham met with senior staff at Caldwell’s UK headquarters before taking a tour of the factory.
-The company’s UK MD David Walker organised the meeting to gain a further insight into what Brexit may look like in reality, following the referendum in June.
-David was also keen to showcase the company’s commitment to innovation and explain how it is pioneering the integration of smart technology in windows; and helping to bring motorised products to market.
+The company’s senior staff organised the meeting to gain a further insight into what Brexit may look like in reality, following the referendum in June.
+They were also keen to showcase the company’s commitment to innovation and explain how it is pioneering the integration of smart technology in windows; and helping to bring motorised products to market.

 How Brexit may impact the industry

 The Labour MP who has an engineering and manufacturing background said he felt that Prime Minister Theresa May was being guarded on the rights of EU nationals seeking to remain and work in the UK until the rights of UK nationals living and working in the EU had been guaranteed.

 He said he didn’t envisage and sincerely hoped that there would not be any issues with EU nationals currently living and working in the UK continuing to do so.
 Regarding trade Mr Cunningham said we were seeing the creation of multiple trading blocks across the world and that the UK’s situation now mirrored that of Norway and Switzerland, where it would need to negotiate stand-alone tariffs and trading deals with Europe and beyond.

 Caldwell’s vital role